SakibAhmedShuva/Low-Light-Detection-Model/README.md

 - Open issues for bugs or feature enhancements

 ## License
 This project is distributed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- OpenCV community for comprehensive documentation
-- Python community for valuable resources and support